kennux/UnityTK/Documentation/Serialization.md

 # Prototypes

-The prototypes system can be used to parse objects from XML.
+The prototypes system can be used to parse objects using a UnityTK serializer.
 They were implemented as a substitute for unity prefabs / scriptableobjects and used mainly together with UnityECS.

 Prototypes support polymorphism, custom types and collections.